radek-drw/frontend-boilerplate/README.md

 Boilerplate for own front-end projects

-When boiler downloaded some of the package.json dependencies probably need to be upgraded to the latest versions, to do it follow the steps below:
+When boiler downloaded some of the package.json dependencies probably need to be upgraded to the latest versions.
+To do it follow the steps below:

 1. Installation